Arlington, Massachusetts.

 The Hills Pond in Menotomy Rocks Park.

-A small by area Menotomy Rocks Park provides nevertheless full
+A small by area Menotomy Rocks Park provides nevertheless full experience of the forest.

 The view from Menotomy Rock.